Ex-Proud Boys leader Enrique Tarrio sentenced to 22 years in prison for Jan. 6

 “Changing the results of an election was not my goal,” Tarrio said.

-When handing down Tarrio’s sentence, Kelly said he’s glad Tarrio is sorry for how law enforcement were treated, but that the Proud Boys leader’s apology fell short.
+When handing down Tarrio’s sentence, Kelly said he’s glad Tarrio is sorry for how law enforcement was treated, but that the Proud Boys leader’s apology fell short.

 “I don’t have any indication he is remorseful for the actual things he was convicted of,” Kelly said.